AZonaGarcia/weather-dashboard/README.md

 SO THAT I can plan a trip accordingly

 ## Task To Be Completed:
-- [ ] Create form
+- [ X ] Create form
-- [ ] Create form inputs
+- [ X ] Create form inputs
 - [ ] Present the current and future conditions for a city when seached and add city to search history
-- [ ] Display: city name, date, tempersture,humidity, wind speed and UV index
+- [ ] Display: city name, date, temperature,humidity, wind speed and UV index
 - [ ] Present UV index with a color that indicates whether the conditions are favorable, moderate, or severe
 - [ ] Present current weather conditions with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
 - [ ] Present the last searched city forecast when the weather dashboard is opened